Story

 December 1990 | Volume 41, Issue 8

-Those who see Gov. Mario Cuomo of New York for the first time are likely to be surprised.
+Those who see Governor Mario Cuomo of New York for the first time are likely to be surprised.
 Led to expect a short man with baggy eyes (someone, in his own words, with the appearance of a “tired frog”), they are startled to meet a goodlooking six-footer with the physique of a linebacker.
 He emanates the tightly coiled kinetic energy of a football player a few seconds before kickoff.
-Yet at the same time, he’s a comfortable man to be with.
+Yet, at the same time, he’s a comfortable man to be with.
 Indeed, he carries self-effacement and self-scrutiny almost to a fault.
 His office is unexpectedly modest too.
 He has shunned the huge, ornate “Red Room” his predecessors had inhabited for an inconsiderable, though pleasant, adjacent retreat.

-Cuomo takes a lot of pride, though, in what he has done to refurbish the larger office, now used only for official occasions, and before we sat down to talk he led me on a tour.
+Cuomo takes a lot of pride, though, in what he has done to refurbish the larger office, now used only for official occasions, and, before we sat down to talk, he led me on a tour.
 “Dewey desecrated this place,” he told me, as he pointed to before-and-after pictures of the carpets and furnishings.
 He called attention, too, to the concealed box on which Governor Dewey stood to make himself appear taller at press conferences.

-He had, he said, a number of my books in his library, and since I had written on Franklin D. Roosevelt, he thought I might like to ride in a concealed elevator to see where FDR had gone to get massaged, and the ramp where he could be wheeled in and out of the building, an escape route Cuomo himself still sometimes employs.
+He had, he said, a number of my books in his library, and since I had written on Franklin D. Roosevelt, he thought I might like to ride in a concealed elevator to see where FDR had gone to get massaged, and the ramp where he could be wheeled in and out of the building, an escape route that Cuomo himself still sometimes employs.

 Our interview took place back in his office.